Save or shred? Best practices to keep your personal documents safe at home.

 What’s the easiest way to shred my personal documents?

 Now that you know you need to shred pretty much everything, what’s the easiest method to get the job done?
 Hire a reputable company to do the dirty work for you!
 DataSafe has been entrusted by countless businesses and individuals in the Portland area since 1985.
 We offer both one-time shredding and recurring shredding.
 You can drop off materials at our facility, get your materials shredded at your location, or have us pick up your boxes.
-You can even schedule your service online!
+You can even request a quote online!
 No matter what you choose, you’ll be confident that your personal information is safe and secure.
 Questions?
 Contact DataSafe 503-620-3423 at or fill out the form below.
 Or, learn more about our shredding services.